 Aftercare programs help you retain connections that you make in our opioid treatment programs.
 As part of the aftercare service, we help you find support systems within the community as well.
 Alcoholics Anonymous and Narcotics Anonymous are two great resources for clients who want to continue working the 12-step programs.

 The NC opioid epidemic has produced some scary numbers in terms of opioid-related deaths and the rising use of prescription painkillers and other opiates.
 However, you can escape the opioid crisis by seeking help for your opioid use disorder.
-Contact Red Oak Recovery at 866.457.7590 to speak with our admissions team about which programs might work best for you.
+Contact Red Oak Recovery® at 866.457.7590 to speak with our enrollment team about which programs might work best for you.